Alfresco/docs-alfresco/search-enterprise/latest/using/syntax.md

 ="taxi driver"
 ```

-> **Note:** Exact Term Search is disabled by default, to enable it please refer to Indexing documentation and the configuration file: exactTermSearch.properties
+> **Note:** Exact Term Search is disabled by default, to enable it refer to Indexing documentation and the configuration file: exactTermSearch.properties @martin is that the search indexing docs?

 ### Searches that involve stopwords